 Much if not all of the personal information we collect or access in the course of our business may be processed by one or more third parties.
 For example (but without limitation):

 - For obvious reasons, it is impossible for us to call, text, email, or mail any individual or household without disclosing a certain amount of the recipient’s personal information to third parties.
-For example, making a phone call or sending a text message requires communicating the recipient’s telephone number to the applicable telephone companies or mobile carriers.
+For example, making a phone call or sending a text message requires communicating the recipient’s telephone number to the applicable telephone companies and/or mobile carriers.

-- Most payments we receive are processed by our bank(s) (or other applicable financial institution(s) and the applicable payment processor, if any (e.g., PayPal®).
-Those payments and any related tax documents must also be disclosed to several different tax agencies, and may be discussed with our tax preparer and/or other financial or legal professionals for administrative and compliance purposes.
+- Most payments we receive are processed by the applicable bank(s) and/or other financial institution(s), and in some cases also by other applicable third-party service providers (e.g., payment processors and/or electronic funds transfer services).
+Those payments and related tax documents must also be disclosed to several different tax agencies, and may be discussed with our tax preparer(s) and/or other financial and/or legal professionals (e.g., our legal counsel).